 Standard 4 Kindergarten Grade 1 Grade 2 Grade 3 Grade 4 Grade 5 Students can: Students can: Students can: Students can: Students can: Students can: 4.1 Personal responsibility K-4.1 Follow directions, adhere to class procedures, use equipment properly, and accept responsibility for behavior, when prompted, to create a safe environment.
-1-4.1 Acknowledge personal responsibility by using equipment and space safely and 2-4.1 Practice skills with minimal teacher prompting and accept responsibility for 3-4.1 Display ability to work safely and independently for 4-4.1 Exhibit safe and responsible behavior in partner and small group situations.
+Practice skills with minimal teacher prompting and accept responsibility for Display ability to work safely and 4-4.1 Exhibit safe and responsible behavior in partner and small group situations.
 5-4.1 Exhibit safe and responsible behavior in a variety of physical activity contexts, environments, and facilities.
 4.2 Accepting and giving feedback K-4.2 Appropriately respond to general feedback from teacher.
-Appropriately respond Listen respectfully to receive feedback from 4-4.2 Give informative feedback respectfully to peers.
+Appropriately respond Appropriately respond Listen respectfully to receive feedback from 4-4.2 Give informative feedback respectfully to peers.
 5-4.2 Appropriately respond to and implement specific informative feedback from the teacher and peers.
 4.3 Working with others K-4.3 Share equipment and space with peers.
 Work in a variety of class environments with moderate supervision.
-Work in a variety of class environments with minimum Acknowledge others' success in movement 4-4.3 Invite players of all skill levels into the physical activity.
+Examples: partner, Work in a variety of class environments with minimum Acknowledge others' success in movement 4-4.3 Invite players of all skill levels into the physical activity.
 5-4.3 Actively involve others of all skill levels and abilities into physical activities and group projects.
 4.4 Conflict Resolution K-4.4 Demonstrate willingness to seek help for solving problems and making decisions.
-Develop effective Use a decision-making and problem-solving 4-4.4 Apply conflict- resolution skills.
+1 Develop effective Use a decision-making and problem-solving 4-4.4 Apply conflict- resolution skills.
 5-4.4 Apply techniques for managing stress and conflict.